Department website: http://www.uvm.edu/medicine/medicine/

-The University of Vermont Program in Public Health is an innovative, online, interdisciplinary, accredited Public Health Program offering the Master of Public Health (MPH) degree, the Certificate of Graduate Study in Public Health (GCPH), the Certificate of Graduate Study in Environmental Public Health, the Certificate of Graduate Study in Epidemiology, and the Certificate of Graduate Study in Health Care Management and Policy.
+The University of Vermont Program in Public Health is an innovative, online, interdisciplinary, accredited Public Health Program offering the Master of Public Health (MPH) degree and certificates of Graduate study.
 The program is designed as a collaboration of disciplines, through its faculty and community of students, that is both academic and applicable to health needs of actual populations, in both health care and community settings.
 Graduates will experience a comprehensive foundation of population health sciences to prepare them as they enter health care fields, public health practice, or further advanced study in public health and related sciences.

 After successful completion students will be prepared to:

 - Practice in a changing health care environment that requires accountability for the health of entire populations and skills to prevent illness and promote health